indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 The qmail-perf-test script will create a csv file with the data and averaged totals in the end of the csv file.
 The totals can be uploaded in excel sheet to produce graphs.

+** NOTE **
+The qmail-perf-test scripts comes without any warranty.
+You can use, modify, distribute it the way you like.

 ## Hardware

 * Sony VAIO laptop from 2012